nuxt/docs/en/blog/creating-blog-with-nuxt-content.md

 </template>
 ```

-In our script tag we pass in the props of prev and next with a type of Object and default of null.
-By passing in these as props it makes them available to us on our blog post page.
+In our component we pass the props `prev` and `next` to makes them available to us on our blog post page.

 `components/PrevNext.vue`